Frumph/comicpress/readme.txt

 == Changelog ==
 = 4.4 =
 * Compliance check for 4.6 of Wordpress
+* Probably breadcrumb fix for property error when trying to retrieve $parent_id
+* options $tab reference fix with strict php implemented

 = 4.3.2 =
 * Added no column - no l/r sidebars layout option